Do NSAIDs Cause Kidney Injury?

 Are there other options?

 Safer options for patients with chronic kidney disease include acetaminophen (Tylenol) or aspirin.
 Tylenol does not treat inflammation, but it can help both pain and fever.
-Aspirin on the other hand is a NSAID.
-However, in low doses, Aspirin does not pose a significant risk to kidneys.
+While aspirin is an NSAID, in low doses, it does not pose a significant risk to kidneys.

 Are there other side effects from taking Aspirin and Tylenol?